 The above statement may seem a little odd, given that, you know, they're literally called the "Comprehensive Rules".
+The download page says they "hold all of the rules and possible corner cases found in Magic".
 Unfortunately, Wizards is mistaken.
 In fact, the very first line in the CR is false.
 It says:

 "This document is the ultimate authority for Magic: The Gathering® competitive game play."

 but that's wrong; the ultimate authority for any tournament is the head judge, and they have the explicit permission to overrule the CR if an error or omission comes up.

 What happens if you cast Council's Judgement with no nonland permanents on the battlefield?
 It says to exile all permanents with the most votes, which is 0, so all lands would be exiled.
 However if you ask Wizards they'd probably say that nothing is supposed to get exiled in that scenario.

 This is an example of what I'll call an unintended answer; the rules say one thing, but Wizards says another.
 The other category would be undefined answers- where the rules simply say nothing at all.
 One of those would be:

 Consider three continuous effects, A, B, and C. (In timestamp order.)
 Effect A is dependent on both B and C, and C is also dependent on A. A and C form a dependency loop, so 613.8b tells us to apply them in timestamp order.
 But do we still consider that A is dependent on B, and therefore apply B first?
 Or do we simply ignore all dependencies involving those effects and apply A first?
 The rules do not specify either way.